Canon 1300D vs Nikon P1000

 Of the two cameras under consideration, the Canon 1300D features an APS-C sensor and the Nikon P1000 a 1/2.3-inch sensor.
 The sensor area in the P1000 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 5.6.
 The sensor in the 1300D has a native 3:2 aspect ratio, while the one in the P1000 offers a 4:3 aspect.

 With 17.9MP, the 1300D offers a higher resolution than the P1000 (15.9MP), but the 1300D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 1.33μm for the P1000) due to its larger sensor.
-However, the P1000 is a somewhat more recent model (by 2 years and 4 months) than the 1300D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the P1000 is a much more recent model (by 2 years and 4 months) than the 1300D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the P1000 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS 1300D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Nikon Coolpix P1000 are ISO 100 to ISO 6400 (no boost).